organicmaps/organicmaps/tools/python/maps_generator/README.md

 To generate maps for the whole world you need 400 GB of hard disk space and a computer with more than 64 GB.
 ### Examples
 ####  Non-standard planet
-If I want to generate maps for Japan I must complete the following steps:
+If you want to generate maps for Japan you must complete the following steps:
 1. Open https://download.geofabrik.de/asia/japan.html and copy url of osm.pbf and md5sum files.
 2. Edit ini file:
 ```sh